Shariah-Compliant Securities Screening Methodology

 Debt only includes interest-bearing debt whereas Islamic financing or sukuk is excluded from the calculation.

-Each ratio, which is intended to measure riba and riba-based elements within a company’s statements of financial position, must be less than 33 per cent.
+Each ratio, which is intended to measure riba and riba-based elements within a company’s statements of financial position, must be less than 33%.

-In addition to the above two-tier quantitative criteria, the SAC also takes into account the qualitative aspect which involves public perception or image of the company’s activities from the perspective of Islamic teaching.
+In addition to the above two-tier quantitative criteria, the SAC also assesses the qualitative aspect which involves public perception or image of the company’s activities from the perspective of Islamic teaching.

 SC AFFILIATES